HackerYou/HYFallBootcamp2014/3-JavaScript/week6/day3/3-api_exercise.md

 ```

 ### Images

+* undocumented part of API to get a smaller image size, take a look at demos,
+* we can do a str-replace on s=0 http://rijksmuseum.github.io/demos/

 The images will not appear because the poster_path is just the name of the image and not the full path to where it is hosted.

 The configuration object will provide us with the required information.
 If we save the configuration object in a property  called `configuration` then we can construct the poster image path like so: